-It was estimated that the total cost of the 2022 Celebration Event would be approximately £20,000.
-Provision of £15,000 had been made in the 2021/22 estimates and a further £5,000 had been secured from the Department for Communities under their Volunteer Support Programme.
+It is estimated that the total cost of the 2022 Celebration Event will be approximately £20,000.
+Provision of £15,000 has been made in the 2021/22 estimates and a further £5,000 has been secured from the Department for Communities under their Volunteer Support Programme.

-A further report would be presented to Committee in January 2022 detailing the arrangements for the "Celebration Event" and the issuing of guest invitations.
+A further report will be presented to Committee in January 2022 detailing the arrangements for the "Celebration Event" and the issuing of guest invitations.